edpollitt/edpollitt.github.io/_posts/2016-12-14-festive-csharp-brainteasers.md

 *On the fifth day of Christmas my true love gave to me...*

-**A broken type comparison.
+**A suspicious type comparison.
 Can you make the method return false?**

 ~~~csharp
 bool Foo<T>() where T : new()